Seb105/CamoRecolourer/readme.md

 The maximum number of colours the algorithm will detect.

 ### Input colours
-You can manually change the input colours if the detection is wrong.
-Usually the detection is good but this can add a little manual nudging.
+You can manually set the input colours if the detection misses important colours

 ## Getting an output

-When an image is loaded, two identical images of the camo will load.
-The detected colours will show on the right as both input and output
+When an image is loaded, the input image will show in its unmodified form on the left, and the resulting output image on the right.

 Press on a colour in output list, and select a new colour to see the the result in realtime.

 Save using the button at the bottom.

+## Using the colour transposer

+The colour transposer attempts to match the colours from a different image (transposed image) to the existing colours in the currently loaded image (input image)

+It has two modes to match colours by:
+#### Brightness:
+The brightest colour of the transposed image will be matched to the brightest of the input image, the darkest to the darkest etc.
+#### Frequency:
+The most frequent colour in the input image will be matched to the most frequent colour in the transposed image, the least frequent to the least frequent etc.